 - Dates: Each Chinese zodiac sign has two most auspicious lunar months.
 These are used to select important dates such as weddings.

 - Address: The number 8 is associated with wealth while number 9 is associated with a long life.
 These are considered very auspicious numbers for a home address while 4 is inauspicious and homeowners avoid addresses with a 4.

 - Lucky numbers: The Kua number is your personal map to your four auspicious directions.
 You can take advantage of these directions and avoid your four inauspicious ones.

 Some foods and drinks are considered auspicious, and some are believed to be powerful aspects of important days and events.

-- Noodles: It's believed that long noodles are auspicious of a long life and you should never cut noodles or risk shortening your life.
+- Noodles: Long noodles are auspicious of a long life, and you should never cut noodles or risk shortening your life.

 - Oranges: The round golden shape of an orange is considered a symbol of gold and represents blessings and prosperity.

-- Whole chicken and fish: A chicken and fish should be cooked whole and serve whole.
+- Whole chicken and fish: A chicken and fish should be cooked whole and served whole.
 Both are a symbol of family unity.